 Nathan Slobodkin is a native of Ann Arbor, Michigan, whose more than 40 years in the musical instrument field include an internship in the musical instrument collection of the Smithsonian Institution; five years of building violins, violas and cellos in the W.H.
 Lee workshop, Chicago; two years on the restoration staff of Jacques Francais Rare Violins, New York; and a twelve-year collaboration with Reuning & Son Violins Boston, producing more than seventy cellos modeled after the famous Ex-Messeus Guarnari del Gesu.
 He has done work for many violin shops around the United States and his instruments have been sold in Europe, Asia and across North America.

-He was awarded a Certificate of Merit for Workmanship by the Violin Society of America, 1996, is a member of the American Federation of Violin and Bowmakers and maintains an active dialogue with colleagues around the world sharing new thoughts and developments in the violin-making profession.
+He was awarded a Certificate of Merit for Workmanship by the Violin Society of America in 1996 and a second prize for violin making at the Art of Sound International Violin Making Competition in 2014.
+He is a member of the American Federation of Violin and Bowmakers and maintains an active dialogue with colleagues around the world sharing new thoughts and developments in the violin-making profession.

 He has recently attended professional development workshops at Oberlin Conservatory and Emerson Arts Centre.